realityexpander/RemoteProcedureCall_for_KMP/README.md

 # About

 This is a Kotlin Multiplatform project targeting Android, iOS, Desktop & Ktor Server demonstrating the new KotlinX Remote Procedure Call (kRPC) library.
+It makes RPC-based systems very easy to build.

 KotlinX RPC radically simplifies creating streaming and simplified, type-safe, secure, efficient communication between your front-end applications and the back-end server.